 1. Clean the fish thoroughly to remove unwanted smell

 Clean and gut the fish.
 Wash the fish under running water to remove all the dirt and blood.
-Pay attention to the belly of the fish as this part is always neglected.
+Pay attention to the belly of the fish, as this part is always neglected.

 2. Choose the type of fish you like

-The most common fishes for steaming among the Chinese in Asia are tilapia, snapper, seabass, halibut, cod, pomfret 鲳. garoupa 石斑 and soon hock 筍殼 (marbled goby).
+The most common fishes for steaming among the Chinese in Asia are tilapia, red snapper, seabass, halibut, cod, and pomfret 鲳. garoupa 石斑 and soon hock 筍殼 (marbled goby).
 If you prefer to use the fish fillet, substitute the whole fish of equal weight in the recipe.

 3. Rinse the fish with boiling water